Connect with others who understand.

 Powered By

-Most ovarian cancer symptoms are similar to those of other health conditions, so they are described as “silent” or “vague” symptoms.
-Ovarian cancer also shares common symptoms with other gynecologic cancers, which can make diagnosis difficult.
-Only around 15 percent of ovarian cancer cases are diagnosed in the early stages (stage 1 or 2).
-However, when ovarian cancer is caught early and treated, the five-year survival rate is 92 percent.
+Most ovarian cancer symptoms are called “silent” or “vague” because they’re similar to symptoms of many other health conditions.
+Ovarian cancer also shares symptoms with other gynecologic cancers, which can make diagnosis difficult.
+Because these symptoms can be easy to confuse with something else, only about 20 percent of ovarian cancer cases are diagnosed in the early stages (stages 1 or 2).
+However, when ovarian cancer is found and treated early, the five-year survival rate is 93 percent.

-Ovarian cancer is caused by uncontrolled cell growth and division in the ovaries.
-The three main types of ovarian cancer are epithelial ovarian cancer, germ cell ovarian cancer, and stromal ovarian cancer.
+Ovarian cancer happens when cells in the ovaries begin to grow and divide in an uncontrolled way.
+There are three main types of ovarian cancer: epithelial ovarian cancer, germ cell ovarian cancer, and stromal ovarian cancer.

 Common Ovarian Cancer Symptoms

-Epithelial and germ cell ovarian cancer do not show the same symptoms as stromal cell ovarian cancer.
-Epithelial ovarian cancer involves the cells covering the outside of the ovaries while ovarian germ cell cancer arises from egg cells in the ovaries.
-Surface epithelial tumors are the most common and dangerous, because 70 percent of women are not diagnosed until the cancer has progressed to an advanced stage.
-Symptoms often go unrecognized until the cancer has spread to other organs surrounding the ovaries.
+Epithelial and germ cell ovarian cancer symptoms are often similar, while stromal cell ovarian cancer tends to cause other types of symptoms.
+Epithelial ovarian cancer involves the cells covering the outside of the ovaries, while ovarian germ cell cancer begins in the egg cells.
+Surface epithelial tumors are the most common and can be more dangerous because symptoms are often not visible until the cancer has spread to other organs.
+This can make early diagnosis more difficult.

-Pelvic symptoms of ovarian cancer are generally concentrated in the lower abdominal area, but they can be mistaken as symptoms of another condition or disease.
-These include:
+Pelvic symptoms of ovarian cancer usually affect the lower abdominal area.
+These symptoms can sometimes be mistaken for another condition or disease.
+Common pelvic symptoms include:

 • Swelling in the pelvic area